 Record Keeping

-Register of Injuries must be kept.
-WHS Reg 2025 s.592 requires records kept for 5 years.
-Exposure records: 30 years.
+Keep a Register of Injuries.
+WHS Regulation 2025 s.592 requires records to be kept for 5 years.
+Exposure records must be kept for 30 years.

 First Aid Kit Requirements